Amaldonado7/Globify-Angular/README.md

 ## I invite you to localhost another version of the app :)

-Once you download this .zip, rememember to install all the dependences.
+Once you download this .zip, remember to install all the dependences.
 So, in the terminal:

 ```python
 npm install